codyub/codyub.github.io/_posts/2025-02-24-Multivariate Linear Model(1).md

 Response Envelopes
 ===
+Background
+---
+- analyzing data with high dimensional y(response variable) and relatively low dimensional X(predictor) is often difficult
+- Thus, low dimensional linear transform of Y that describes the regression relationship would be helpful.
+- Most of dimension reduction methods have focused on reducing the dimension of X.

+Envelope
+---
 - the smallest subspace $\mathcal{E}$ of $\mathbb{R}^r$ with the properties that, for all relevant $\mathbb{x1}$ and $\mathbb{x2}$.
 ```math
 \mathbb{Q}_\mathcal{E} \mathcal{Y}|(\mathcal{X}=\mathcal{x1})\sim \mathbb{Q}_\mathcal{E} \mathcal{Y}|(\mathcal{X}=\mathcal{x2})